researchstudio-sat/webofneeds/documentation/designissues/reputation.md

 ## Certify Transactions

 To avoid fake transactions in order to avoid fake ratings there should be ways of validating a transaction.
 This could be done by trusted third party services that could have a look into (some data of) the connection between the Needs and check if the transaction is a valid one.
 For instance it could verify that there was a real transfer of money between the two partners.
-The trusted service could then create a certificate about the validity of the transaction, e.g. stating the amount, the date, domain of the transaction.
+The trusted service could then create a certificate about the validity of the transaction.
 The trusted party could be paid for its service.

+Possible certifiable parameters of transactions:
+* Date
+* Amount of money exchanged
+* Domain
+* Certification authority
+* Certification fee

+In addition to the transaction certification parameters for the ratings additional parameters are added:
+* Rating
+* Reputation profiles/pseudonyms of participants

 ## Rating Format